ReactiveX/RxJava/docs/Implementing-custom-operators-(draft).md

 In this example, the `api` takes a callback and returns a `Closeable`.
 Our handler signals the data by setting a `SingleProducer` of it to deal with downstream backpressure.
 If the downstream wants to cancel a running API call, the wrap to `Subscription` will close the query.

 However, in case the callback is called more than once, one has to deal with backpressure a different way.
-At this level, perhaps the most easiest way is to apply `onBackpressureBuffer` or `onBackpressureDrop` on the created `Observable`:
+At this level, perhaps the easiest way is to apply `onBackpressureBuffer` or `onBackpressureDrop` on the created `Observable`:

 ```java
 OnSubscribe<Data> onSubscribe = (Subscriber<? super Data> child) -> {